eugenioLopezRamos/slika-photography/README.md

 ** OPTIONAL **

 These are "would be nice to have"s

 - Facebook comments on blog posts
 - JSON based AJAX translations
+- Polishing the new page, the inline editor looks weird and the normal editor looks too big